Crossroads in time, in space, of culture, of ideas, of disciplines...

 Hank is a senior at Lincoln High School.
 He started a non-profit called CardsCook where students at PPS schools serve meals to homeless people after school.
 They’ve served over 20,000 meals and raised awareness for helping homeless youth in our society.
 Hank is speaking about how giving a dollar can change the world.
 His favorite animals are tadpoles and penguins.

-Lincoln High School's Vivace Acapella Choir will be performing in between speakers!
+Lincoln High School's Vivace Acapella Choir performed in the 2018 event!